GurpreetSingh1234/GurpreetSingh1234/README.md

-- 👋 Hi, I’m Gurpreet, a cyber field enthusiast.
+- 👋 Hi, I’m Gurpreet, a cyber security enthusiast.
 - 🌱 I’m currently pursuing an internship in cyber field at HDLD Pty Ltd.
+-  I am motivated to learn more about how things work at the backend.
 - 📫 How to reach me- josangurpreet@ymail.com

 <!---